Net Worth

 Providing Motivation Podcasts

 Martyn also has a second YouTube channel, where he posts video podcasts every Thursday about motivation and his faith.
-He opened his gym in California with two best friends, fulfilling his dream of designing, building, and running a health-focused business.
+He opened his gym in California with two of his best friends, fulfilling his dream of designing, building, and running a health-focused business.

 Bradley is one of many YouTube celebrities who have built careers from their videos, demonstrating their unique ability to engage and motivate their audiences.
 With an estimated net worth of $2 Million, Martyn earned most of his wealth from managing his companies and ads on YouTube.